-VUCA is an acronym that stands for volatility, uncertainty, complexity and ambiguity, which characterise the nature of some difficult conditions and situations.
+VUCA is an acronym which characterises the nature of difficult conditions and situations.

 Born in the 1990’s in the military world of the American military, it originally described the conditions the world faced after the cold war.